If your video looks at all blurry, just increase your quality using the gear icon at the bottom right of the video.

-Now that the scenario layer has been created let's sort out some budgets.
+Once a scenario layer has been created, the next thing to do is sort out some budgets.

-The first thing you will notice is that the cash flow cells contain the values from the scenario base layer.
-The reason for this is that the scenario layer is on top of another budget scenario, so if the cell in the scenario layer doesn't have a value the corresponding cell value on base will show through.
+The first thing you will notice, is that the cash flow cells in the new scenario contain the values from the base layer.
+The reason being, the scenario layer is on top of another budget scenario, so any budgets entered into the new scenario will 'stack' on top of the existing budgets..

-If you click into a budget cell you will see the same modal as normal with one small addition.
-Below the budget field the base budget value will be displayed.
+If you click into a budget cell you will see the same modal.
+The only difference is that the budget section will be split into base scenario budgets and new scenario budgets.

 The cell will also be highlighted to reflect that this change relates to the scenario layer you are on.